Larkoss/mapbox/README.md

 Based on the development notes in the logbook, the work progressed in roughly these stages:

-- Learning the project stack, mainly HTML, JavaScript, and the Mapbox platform.
-- Studying Mapbox documentation and examples, then building an initial interactive map prototype.
 - Experimenting first with Mapbox-provided 3D building data.
 - Collecting building datasets from Cyprus government sources.
 - Converting source data from GML to GeoJSON so it could be rendered in the browser.